CiscoDevNet/devnet-dev-vms/README.md

 Welcome to the Development VMs for DevNet technologies project.

 This project contains a variety of build scripts and Vagrant files for creating Vagrant boxes.
-Those boxes are available for download from DevNet as described in this community:
+Pre-built OVAs for those boxes are available for download from DevNet as described in this community:

 https://communities.cisco.com/community/developer/dev-vm

+If you want to build your own box, read on.

 # How to Build Vagrant Boxes